-Evening program activities typically include events such as: evening swims, sports competitions, open merit badge time, open shooting sports, mountain bike rides, and SPL led activities.
-These times will run from 7pm to 9pm.
+In addition to the expanded daytime events, several evening program activities are being planned.
+These will include two time slots and will include events such as evening swims, sports competitions, elective merit badge opportunities, trivia games and the JVC Prepared to Care Program.
+These times will run from 7:00 to 9:30 pm.
 Details on twilight activities will be announced at the SPL council.